 The Game Is Already Won

-The chess grandmaster doesn't watch the game unfold in suspense.
+The chess grandmaster does not watch the game unfold in suspense.
 She already knows every move.
 She already knows the outcome.
 But she plays anyway, moment by moment, move by move, because each move matters.
 Each choice has weight.
 Each decision contributes to the inevitable victory.

 This is your life in God's hands.
 The outcome is certain.
 Checkmate has already been declared.
-Not because your choices don't matter, but because they're part of the grandmaster's plan.
-Your faithfulness, your prayer, your repentance, your love—these are the moves that accomplish God's purpose with absolute certainty.
+Not because your choices do not matter, but because they are part of the grandmaster's plan.
+Your faithfulness, your prayer, your repentance, your love — these are the moves that accomplish God's purpose with absolute certainty.
+The pawn pushed forward by a hand that has been playing this opening for eternity is not less of a pawn.
+It is the only kind of pawn that ever reaches the back rank.

-So move with confidence.
-Choose boldly.
-Love fiercely.
-Believe deeply.
+So you can move — and move freely — not because everything depends on the boldness of your move, but because it never did.
 The board is set.
 The grandmaster is infinite.
 And the end was never in doubt.

 The Grandmaster's hands are not forcing your moves.
 They are holding you.
 And they have never dropped a piece they intended to keep.